NCAR/DART/models/clm/tutorial/README.rst

 ``obs_diag`` and ``obs_seq_to_netcdf``.
 If they do not exist, perform the ``./quickbuild.csh -mpi`` command to create them.

-Next generate a text file that includes all the ``obs_seq*.final`` files from the tutorial simulation
+Next generate a text file that includes all the ``clm_obs_seq*.final`` files that were created from the tutorial simulation

 ::